Cabramatta

 Cabramatta, also abbreviated as Cabra, is a suburb in South Western Sydney, in the state of New South Wales, Australia.
 Cabramatta is located 30 km south-west of the Sydney central business district, in the local government area of the City of Fairfield.

-Cabramatta has been a melting pot for Southeast Asian and European peoples in the latter half of the 20th century.
-Initially, since the 1980s, Cabramatta has been a centre and community for the Vietnamese, as well as many residents from other Asian origins.
-Because of its high Vietnamese population, the suburb has earned the nickname 'Little Saigon'.

 History

 Indigenous

 Before British colonisation, Cabramatta was the country of the Cabrogal people of the Dharug nation.
 The term "cabro" (also pronounced "cobra" or "cabra") refers to the edible insect larvae found in timber around the region.
 The country of the Cabrogal clan extended from the areas of what is now Cabramatta and Liverpool, east to the mouth of the Georges River.
 The name "Cabramatta" (or more correctly "Cobramoora") means place of cabro (edible insect larvae).

 British colonisation

 In 1795, an early settler named Hatfield called the area 'Moonshine Run' because it was so heavily timbered that moonshine could not penetrate and offered no encouragement for settlers to explore the area.
 The dense woods was the marshy, flood-prone lower Cabramatta Creek area that featured a closed riparian forest, with its woodland reaching what is now Cabramatta Road.
 Though the origins of the name ‘Moonshine run’ may have been linked to Hatfield's 'American rum' rather than the dense timber.

 The name Cabramatta first came into use in the area in the early 19th century when the Bull family named a property they had purchased 'Cabramatta Park'.
 When a small village formed nearby in 1814, it took its name from that property.
 A township grew from this village, and a railway was built through Cabramatta in the 1850s.
 It was used for loading and unloading freight and livestock.
 The railway station was not open for public transport until 1856; a school was established in 1882, and a post office in 1886.
 Cabramatta remained a predominantly agricultural township.

 It developed a close community relationship with neighbouring Canley Vale, and until 1899, they shared a common municipality.